Top 10 Funniest Stand-up Comedians of All Time

 I agree with all the other positive comments about Bill Burr.
 I have always held the late Sam Kinison as my measuring stick for comedians who make me laugh uncontrollably.
 For the conservatism of the '80s, he was edgy and unapologetic in his comedy and definitely not politically correct.
 To me, Bill Burr is the first comedian since Sam Kinison who has made me laugh that hard and consistently.
 Out of the four one-hour specials that I have seen of his, there may be only one or two moments where there are dead spots in his routine.
 That's pretty remarkable for four hours of comedy!
 For my money, he's the best guy out there today, and I would put him in the top 3 of all-time.

-While most people would compare Bill Burr to Louis CK, I would argue that he is more like Stephen Colbert a sharp mind and a quick wit behind an idiot alter ego.
-He's referred to himself as "that loud guy in the bar with uninformed logic", which perfectly describes his stage act, which in my opinion is the ultimate angry, stupid white guy routine on stage.
+While most people would compare Bill Burr to Louis CK, I would argue that he is more like Stephen Colbert - possessing a sharp mind and a quick wit behind an idiotic alter ego.
+He has referred to himself as "that loud guy in the bar with uninformed logic," which perfectly describes his stage act.
+In my opinion, his act is the ultimate portrayal of an angry, uninformed white guy on stage.

-To me he's the best American standup comic working today because he can kick in all directions without being a total dick and be so funny doing it that he can literarly make me pee my pants.
+To me, he's the best American stand-up comic working today because he can dish out criticism in all directions without being a total jerk.
+He's so funny while doing it that he can literally make me pee my pants.

-He's also become one of the primary voices against mass hysteria and political correctness, and he does it without falling into rants of narrow mindedness and bigotry, something comedians like George Carlin and Bill Maher unfortunatly couldn't help.
+Additionally, he has become one of the primary voices against mass hysteria and political correctness.
+He does this without falling into narrow-minded rants and bigotry, something that comedians like George Carlin and Bill Maher unfortunately couldn't avoid.

 Even though I know his material is a little dated, it is a complete disrespect to have Lenny Bruce this low on a stand-up comedian list.
 This is a guy that even George Carlin praised extensively for pushing the boundaries of what could be said on stage.
 Every successful and funny comedian recognizes the impact Lenny Bruce had on stand-up.